gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 ## Contribute
 If you have used or researched this pattern, please let us have your feedback, so we can make it better for everyone.
 Send us an email at <a href="mailto:dsf@dits.dmrid.gov.cy" target="_blank">dsf@dits.dmrid.gov.cy</a> to get in touch.

-We are particularly interested in:

-- making service structures easier for the users